Introduction to .NET and Docker

 For more information about how to install Docker, see the download page for Docker Desktop: Community Edition.

 There are a few concepts you should be familiar with.
-The Docker client has a command line interface program you use to manage images and containers.
+The Docker client has a CLI that you can use to manage images and containers.
 As previously stated, you should take the time to read through the Docker overview documentation.

 An image is an ordered collection of filesystem changes that form the basis of a container.
 The image doesn't have a state and is read-only.
 Much the time an image is based on another image, but with some customization.
 For example, when you create an new image for your application, you would base it on an existing image that already contains the .NET Core runtime.